CJGY-FM

-CJGY-FM is a Canadian radio station that broadcasts a Christian format at 96.3 FM in Grande Prairie, Alberta.
+CJGY-FM (96.3 FM, "Reach 96.3") is a radio station licensed to Grande Prairie, Alberta.
+Owned by Vista Radio, it broadcasts a Christian radio format serving Grand Prairie, as well as the cities of Dawson Creek and Fort St. John, British Columbia via rebroadcasters.

 History

-The station received approval in 2006 and launched on December 3, 2007 as 96.3 Shine FM.
+The station received approval in 2006 and launched on December 3, 2007, as 96.3 Shine FM.
 In 2012, the station was transferred to Grande Prairie Radio, Ltd., owned by Touch Canada Broadcasting co-partner Peter Teichroeb.
-In 2013, the station re-branded as 96.3 Reach FM, although no change in format was made.
+In 2013, the station re-branded as 96.3 Reach FM, with no change in format.

 On January 27, 2016, the station received CRTC approval to add new FM transmitters in Dawson Creek (96.7 MHz) and Fort St. John, British Columbia (97.1 MHz).
 The transmitters, which commenced broadcasting in Summer 2016, repeat the same programs as CJGY-FM, but with local inserts, including news, weather and community information.
 In 2017, the station was sold to Golden West Broadcasting.

+In 2023, Golden West requested a license amendment that would allow the station to broadcast a format based on popular music, citing that the Christian format had a small audience and was not profitable.
+The amendment was approved by the CRTC in January 2024.

+On May 7, 2025, Vista Radio filed an application with the CRTC to acquire CJGY from Golden West; the sale was approved on October 31, 2025.
+The sale made CJGY a sister station to CFRI-FM.

 Rebroadcasters

 CJGY-FM has the following rebroadcasters: